How To Set Up Vendors in QuickBooks Online

 Navigate to the Vendor Center by clicking on Expenses and then Vendors from the left menu bar, as shown below.

-Name and Contact:
+Name and Contact

 - Name: Provide the company name and the name of your contact person.
+In our example, the new vendor is recorded as Spiral HVAC Pipes & Supplies.

 - Vendor display name: This field will populate automatically based on the information entered in the company name field but can be changed if you wish.
-This is how your vendor will show up on your Vendor list in QuickBooks.
+This is how your vendor will show up on your vendor list in QuickBooks.

 - Contact information: You can enter all the vendor’s contact information for easy future reference.
+You may add their email address, phone and mobile numbers, and even their website address.

 - Name to print on checks: When you write checks to pay vendor bills, the payee information will come from here.
 Type the payee name here if it’s different from the vendor name.

-Address: This should be the address where you need to mail your vendor payments.
+This should be the address where you need to mail your vendor payments.
 You’ll be asked to enter the street name, city, state, ZIP code, and country.

-Notes and Attachments:
+Notes and Attachments

 - Notes: You can add notes to enter additional information in your vendor reports.

-- Attachments: Vendor documents—such as contracts, Form W-9, or proof of insurance—can be dragged and dropped to this screen to attach them to the vendor information screen for easy reference.
+- Attachments: Vendor documents, such as contracts, Form W-9, or proof of insurance, can be dragged and dropped to this screen to attach them to the vendor information screen for easy reference.

-Additional Info:
+Additional Information

 - Taxes: Enter the vendor’s business ID number or Social Security number and check the box for Track payments for 1099 to indicate you must provide this vendor with a Form 1099.
+If needed, you can check out our guide on how to prepare and file Form 1099.

 - Account number: Input your account number with the vendor to print it on all checks automatically.

 The new vendor will now appear in the Vendors Center.
 Click on the vendor’s name to go to the vendor information screen.
+In the screenshot below, we can see the new vendor that we just set up is now in the Vendors Center.
+Click on the vendor’s name to open the transactions list and vendor details.

-How To Import Vendor Information Into QuickBooks Online Using an Excel or CSV File
+How To Import Vendor Information Into QuickBooks Online

 Step 1: Prepare Your Spreadsheet

-Each row in your spreadsheet must contain one vendor.
-Each column represents a field that you wish to import into QuickBooks Online.
 The following fields are available for import, but you may choose to import only a few of them:

 - Company name